taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 They all differ only in the maximum length of the values they can hold.

-A TEXT is a case-insensitive BLOB.
+TEXT is a case-insensitive BLOB.
+TEXT values are non-binary strings (character string).
+They have a character set, and values are stored and compared based on the collation of the character set.
 The four TEXT types

 - TINYTEXT
 - TEXT